yaltmann/EC_calibration/README.md

 Unlike the basic container we do not need to source an environment and can instead run the necessary files straight away.

 To convert a rosbag to a h5 file the following command can be run from the top directory.
-We suggest placing all data into the data folder provided in the repository:
+Data must be placed into the data folder provided in the repository otherwise it will not be mounted to the container:
 ```
  python /e2calib/python/convert.py data/[bagfile] --topic /prophesee/camera/cd_events_buffer
 ```
+If not converting from a rosbag the --topic arugment can be ommited.

 To extract the calibration images from the h5 file the following command can be run for the top directory:
 ```
 python e2calib/python/offline_reconstruction.py --h5file data/[h5file] --freq_hz 10 --output_folder data/<location> --height [heigh] --width [width] --use_gpu